 Sorta-kinda!
-Za’atar, in the strictest sense, is a particular family of wild herbs.
-There are a few different wild varieties, which are related to things like oregano and thyme, but are not the same as the thyme that’s sold in most US supermarkets.
-Wild za’atar is about as different from French thyme as Thai basil is from Italian basil—somewhere in the ballpark, and you can probably get away with a substitution, but it’s different in many significant ways.
+Za’atar is a family of wild herbs.
+The wild varieties are related to things like oregano and thyme, but are not the same as the thyme that’s sold in most US supermarkets.

-I thought za’atar was a blend of herbs and spices—true or false?
+I thought it was a blend of herbs and spices—true or false?

-Za’atar is both the name of the herb, and the name of the herb/spice blend.
+“Za’atar” is both the name of the herb and the name of the herb/spice blend.
 It’s often mixed with sesame and sumac (among other things), and everyone’s blend is different.
-But for most people, the wild herb is the essential part.

 how can I find the best za’atar?

-That’s easy!
-Buy a brand from your favorite Middle Eastern market labeled “za’atar,” and enjoy!
+I personally really like Ziyad’s.
+Buy a brand from your favorite Middle Eastern market and enjoy!
 You can also find it on Amazon and elsewhere online.
+As long as it’s from a Middle Eastern source, you can probably count on getting the real deal.

 what if I want to blend my own?

 I mean, herbs are delicious!
 If you use whatever thyme is available to you, I’m sure it’ll be tasty.
 I like to use 1 part sumac, 1 part thyme, and 1 part sesame.
-But the resulting blend will be very different from those found in Middle Eastern markets, and if you bake some manakish za’atar for someone who’s from there, and actually call it manakish za’atar, they’re probably going to be very surprised at how different it tastes.
-And they might be like “you sure you used za’atar in this?”
-So maybe we should call it something else, like a za’atar-inspired thyme blend?
-Ok that’s not great.
-I’ll keep working on it.
+But the resulting blend will be very different from those found in Middle Eastern markets.

-In the meantime, check out a few of my favorite za’atar recipes (or visit the archives for a full list), and enjoy!
+In the meantime, check out a few of my favorite recipes featuring this herb blend (or visit the archives for a full list), and enjoy!

 za’atar recipes